 Interestingly, most of the total reduction in residential and commercial solar panel costs has little to do with the panels themselves.
 While technological advancements will continue to make panels cheaper, these advancements take a while to filter into the marketplace.
 Therefore, the cost of solar panels alone has held steady since about 2012.

-What's changed is everything else.
+What’s changed is everything else.
 For example, solar panels produce direct current, but our electric grid runs on alternating current.
-The inverters that turn DC into AC have reduced in price, which reduces the cost of the solar installation as a whole.
+The inverters that turn DC into AC have dropped in price, which reduces the cost of the solar installation as a whole.